-First off you need to get +4 Silver Embroidered Alchemist’s Clothes (average about 500m to make).
-Then you need a sharp Alchemy stone, which requires either god tier luck or a ton of money (probably both).
++4 Silver Embroidered Alchemist’s Clothes cost about 500 to 600 million silver.
+The sharp Alchemy stone requires either god tier luck or a ton of money (probably both).
 Then you have to spend energy gathering ingredients to make Teff Sandwiches.
 Then you have to spend energy gathering a ludicrous amount of rough stone and logs to make Advanced Alchemy Tools.

 Although the last 2 seem much more reasonable since you don’t need to spend a huge sum of money on them, the truth is that your energy is extremely valuable.